JallRex/100DaysOfCode/README.md

 - Mid holiday update*

 - Going a bit back in time to touch base on some CSS.
-Going to use online resources to create a showcase-wiki for myself
+Going to use online resources to create a showcase-wiki for myself.

 ## Day 43.
 (28.Des)